8365redis/redis-client-cache-tracking/README.md

 ### Long Perf Tests

 You can also run the long performance tests which are disabled to run bydefault with this command (this command is actually generic to run any test):
+But don't run this test with DEBUG build it will degrade the performance.
 ```
 pytest -rP python/cct_search_perf_test.py
 ```